moon1ock/TCP-protocol/README.md

 4. In case ACK is not received at the sender it resends the corresponding packets
 5. To increase the efficiency of a file transmission we implemented congestion controll

-All tests transmissions resulted in correct file receives with the same checksums.
+All test transmissions resulted in correct file receives with the same checksums.

+You can see cwnd chages in cwnd_size_plot.png in our repository as well as efficient exploitation of throughput in throughput_plot.png

+The sender puts window sizes with timestamps into csv file.
+To build the plot run plot_cwnd.py at the same directory as cwnd.csv.

+To plot the througput use wireshark.

 Congestion controll mechanisms